jcfitzpatrick12/spectre/README.md

 :loudspeaker: **This project is under active development.
 Contributors welcome.**  :loudspeaker:

-`spectre` is a vendor-agnostic program for recording and visualising radio spectrograms.
-Powered by [GNU Radio](https://www.gnuradio.org/), the framework is in place to accommodate any SDR receiver with a GNU Radio source block.
+`spectre` is a receiver-agnostic program for recording and visualising radio spectrograms.
+Powered by [GNU Radio](https://www.gnuradio.org/).

 **Features**: